BraffZacklin/phonemic/README.md

 Note that using -c (sound change) and -u (undo) together will result in the last sound change being undone, and the given sound change being applied.

 # To-Do
-1. Add CLI
-2. Add CLI to README.md
-3. Allow comments after words and sound changes
+1. Allow comments after words and sound changes
-4. Add explicit check for entries as opposed to current assumption model
+2. Add explicit check for entries as opposed to current assumption model